HenriquesLab/DL4MicEverywhere/README.md

 # DL4MicEverywhere

-DL4MicEverywhere makes state-of-the-art deep learning accessible to microscopy researchers through interactive Jupyter notebooks packaged in standalone Docker containers.
+DL4MicEverywhere provides researchers an accessible gateway to state-of-the-art deep learning techniques for bioimage analysis through interactive Jupyter notebooks with intuitive graphical interfaces that require no coding expertise.
+It expands the capabilities of [ZeroCostDL4Mic](https://github.com/HenriquesLab/ZeroCostDL4Mic) by enabling users to run the notebooks locally on their own machines or remotely on diverse computing infrastructure including laptops, workstations, high-performance computing (HPC) and cloud infrastructure.

 ![Sample Notebook](images/sample_notebook.png)